Different Types of Poultry Feed For Chickens

 These feeds generally contain organic wheat, barley, peas, flaxseed meal, corn, soybeans, molasses, fish meal, and sesame oil, among other ingredients to create a balanced diet for your flock.
 The benefit of organic feed is the certification of purity of the products that go into the feed.
 One of the cons of this type of feed is the cost.
 It is more expensive for several reasons.
 There are higher labor costs due to not using pesticides, and separate transportation is required for shipping to maintain organic standing.
 Government certification is required, and there is a limited supply available.

 If you are looking for the best options for the best price; a regular house feed will surely do the trick!
-Most standard feeds contain all of the diet requirements of chickens and at about $13.00 for a 50-pound bag, your wallet will be happy too!
-When picking the right standard feeds, a few key things to look for are: 16-20% protein, calcium, phosphorous, zinc, magnesium, manganese, and vitamin D3
+Most standard feeds contain all of the diet requirements of chickens.
+When picking the right standard feeds, a few key things to look for are 16-20% protein, calcium, phosphorous, zinc, magnesium, manganese, and vitamin D3.

 Soy is a common ingredient used in chicken feed, mainly for its high protein and amino acids.
 However, many people are wanting to avoid soy products in their diets due to allergies and sensitivities.
 Soy-free chicken feeds will contain other ingredients like peas and more grains to replace the protein and carbs.